kevinpt/opbasm/doc/rst/tutorial.rst

 Interrupt handling is controlled by an internal flag.
 Interrupts are off by default.
 The :ref:`inst-enable` instruction will enable the interrupts.
 The :ref:`inst-disable` instruction disables them.

 When the interrupt input goes high the PicoBlaze saves the current instruction address on the hardware stack like a normal subroutine call.
 It also saves the values of the Z, C flags, and on PB6, saves the active register bank.
 The processor then executes the instruction located at the interrupt vector address.
 This address is fixed at 0x3FF for PB3 and can be modified for PB6 in its generic block.
-This instruction is usually a :ref:`inst-jump` into the body of the ISR:
+The instruction placed at the vector address is usually a :ref:`inst-jump` into the body of the ISR:

 .. code-block:: picoblaze